Study: AudioEye detects up to 2.5x more issues than other tools

 Web browser that reads 'ADA Accessible' against a light green background with various accessibility icons.

-• Title II: Public Services: ADA Title II covers state and local governments, requiring services like public transportation, education, and voting to be accessible to people with disabilities.
+• Title II - Public Services covers state and local governments and requires that services such as public transportation, education, and voting be accessible to people with disabilities.

 Physical Accessibility Under the ADA

-Accessible parking spaces are required in most public lots and must be located close to building entrances.
-These spaces should be clearly marked with signs and include extra space on the side for a ramp or wheelchair lift.
+• Parking: Accessible parking spaces must be positioned close to building entrances, clearly marked, and include extra clearance for a ramp or wheelchair lift.

 A laptop with an accessibility symbol in the upper-right corner and a volume symbol in the upper-left corner.